cinnData/DataSci/[DS-02] String data in Python.md

 dtype: float64
 ```

-The method `str.contains()` provides a vectorized version of the statement `substr in str` which has been discussed above.
+The method `.str.contains()` provides a vectorized version of the statement `substr in str` which has been discussed above.
 It returns a Boolean series.

 ```
 In [19]: pres.str.contains('a')